Hannah Arendt: Kein Mensch hat das Recht zu gehorchen

 The phrase Niemand hat das Recht zu gehorchen has become one of her iconic images, appearing on the wall of the house in which she was born (see Commemorations), among other places.
-A fascist bas-relief on the Palazzo degli Uffici Finanziari (1942), in the Piazza del Tribunale, Bolzano, Italy celebrating Mussolini, read Credere, Obbedire, Combattere (Believe, Obey, Combat).
-In 2017 it was altered to read Hannah Arendt's original words on obedience in the three official languages of the region.
+A fascist bas-relief on the Palazzo degli Uffici Finanziari (1942), in the Piazza del Tribunale, Bolzano, Italy celebrating Mussolini, reads Credere, Obbedire, Combattere (Believe, Obey, Combat).
+In 2017, its 'Obey' meaning was altered using Arendt's original phrasing, less the attribution, projected upon it in the three official languages of the region.

-The phrase has been appearing in other artistic work featuring political messages, such as the 2015 installation by Wilfried Gerstel, which has evoked the concept of resistance to dictatorship, as expressed in her essay "Personal Responsibility under Dictatorship" (1964).
+The phrase has also appeared in other artistic works featuring anti-authoritarian political messages, such as the 2015 installation by Wilfried Gerstel, which has evoked the concept of resistance to dictatorship.